serinko/python_crash_course_book/part_2_projects/downloading_data/README.md

 ```
 Other time *continu* or *remove()* or *del* can be used.

-- Find an approach that works and the result is an accurate visualisation
+- Find an approach that works and the result is an accurate visualisation.

+## Donwloading Your Own (weather) Data

+**Steps to download the data (weather):**
+- *Check the book on the page 245/346 for a detailed guide